 We discuss the Whiplash Reform Program.
 Importantly this does not relate to minors, cyclists, motorbike riders, sidecar passengers and pedestrians (or equivalent).
 If you are a driver or passengers of a vehicle and your injuries amount to no more than £5000 then you will make a claim through the government portal.

-At Advice, we offer an introductory service that could connect you with a member of our panel of personal injury solicitors.
+Contact our advisors today if you have any questions regarding how to make a claim after a car accident.
+The could also connect you with a member of our panel of personal injury solicitors.
 They are experts at helping people get fully compensated, so why not find out how they could help you by getting in touch:

 - Call our team on 0161 696 9685